mattheww/gomill/gomill_docs/mcts_tuner.rst

 range is unlikely to be 0.0 to 1.0, and you may wish to use a non-uniform (eg, logarithmic) scale for the candidates.

-To support this, each parameter has an associated :setting:`scale`.
+To support this, each parameter has an associated :mc-setting:`scale`.
 This is a function which maps an optimiser parameter to an :dfn:`engine parameter` (which can be of an arbitrary Python type).
 A number of :ref:`predefined scales <predefined scales>` are provided.

 The candidate player definitions are based on these engine parameters.

-Reports, and the live display, are also based on engine parameters; see the :setting:`format` parameter setting.
+Reports, and the live display, are also based on engine parameters; see the :mc-setting:`format` parameter setting.

 Candidates
 ^^^^^^^^^^

-Each parameter also has a :setting:`split` setting (a smallish integer).
+Each parameter also has a :mc-setting:`split` setting (a smallish integer).
 This determines how many 'samples' of the parameter range are used to make candidate players.

 When there are multiple parameters, one candidate is made for each combination of these samples.
-So if there is only one parameter, the total number of candidates is just :setting:`split`, and if there are multiple parameters, the total number of candidates is the product of all the :setting:`split` settings.
+So if there is only one parameter, the total number of candidates is just :mc-setting:`split`, and if there are multiple parameters, the total number of candidates is the product of all the :mc-setting:`split` settings.
 For example, the sample control file below creates 64 candidates.

 .. caution:: While the Monte Carlo tuner does not impose any limit on the number of parameters you use, unless the games are unusually rapid it may be unreasonable to try to tune more than two or three parameters at once.

-Each candidate's engine parameters are passed to the :setting:`make_candidate` function, which returns a Player definition.
+Each candidate's engine parameters are passed to the :mc-setting:`make_candidate` function, which returns a Player definition.

-The samples are taken by dividing the optimiser parameter range into :setting:`split` divisions, and taking the centre of each division as the sample (so the end points of the range are not used).
-For example, if a parameter has a linear scale from 0.0 to 8.0, and :setting:`split` is 3, the samples will be 1.0, 4.0, and 7.0.
+The samples are taken by dividing the optimiser parameter range into :mc-setting:`split` divisions, and taking the centre of each division as the sample (so the end points of the range are not used).
+For example, if a parameter has a linear scale from 0.0 to 8.0, and :mc-setting:`split` is 3, the samples will be 1.0, 4.0, and 7.0.

 .. _the mcts tuning algorithm: